1And he entered and was passing through Jericho.

 44and will dash you to the ground, and your children within you, and they will not leave in you one stone standing on another because you did not know the time of your visitation.”

 47And he was teaching daily in the temple.
-But the chief priests and the experts in the law and the principal men of the Peopled were seeking to destroy him,
+But the chief priests and the experts in the law and the leading men of the Peoplee were looking for a way to destroy him,

 48and yet they could not find anything they could do, for all the people were hanging upon what he said, listening.